An Update:

 As far as I know, she still has not apologized.

 So here’s the deal.
 The health and wellness community belongs to all of us.
 We’re the ones creating it.
-And it has the same problems with white privilege as other institutions.
-But what’s even more upsetting than this woman’s display of white fragility is what’s always in the background and which causes a disturbing justification by default: the presumption that because our community is organized around a commitment to healing ourselves and others, we are therefore more advanced.
-Because she is a yogini, her intentions must be pure.
-Because she’s super spiritual, her actions are above reproach.
+And it has the same problems with white supremacy as other institutions.
+But what’s even more upsetting than this woman’s display of white fragility is what’s always in the background: her presumption that because our community is organized around a commitment to healing ourselves and others, we are therefore more advanced.
+That because she is a yogini, her intentions must be pure.
+She’s above reproach because her actions are super spiritual.

-There is such an opportunity for her to learn here, and she’s squandering it.
-She has the option of using the spiritual principles of humility, empathy and compassion.
+There is an opportunity for her here, and she’s squandering it.
+She has the option of leaning into the spirituality she espouses, by living the principles of humility, empathy and compassion.
 She has the choice to see where she has been limiting her practice and excluding others from her work because of her unconscious bias.
-Instead, she’s justifying the use of hostility to remain the smallest version of herself possible.
+Instead, she’s justifying the use of hostility to remain the smallest possible version of herself.

-My feeling is this: you have absolutely no business holding yourself up as an example or laying claim to any kind of public forum if you cannot own your shadow side.
+My feeling is this: you have absolutely no business holding yourself up as an example, if you cannot own your shadow side.

 So the question is, how open do I want my heart to be?
 How much do I want to learn?

-As a white woman, I am part of a protected class (that is, until someone finds out I’m Jewish).
-I rarely have to do the emotional labor that my POC and LGBTQ brothers and sisters (sorry-siblings) have to do just to exist from day to day.
+As a white woman, I rarely have to do the emotional labor that my BIPOC and LGBTQ siblings have to do just to exist from day to day.

 Back to all posts